 - Of your own volition do you explore subjects about which you know nothing both in or out of the classroom?
 Are you able to initiate learning about something you are not interested in?

 - Do you have passion for some subjects?
-Are you excited about achieving excellence and intellectual depth in a way that required caring and commitment?
+Are you excited about achieving excellence and intellectual depth in a way that requires caring and commitment?

 - Do you like to learn science?
 Are atoms interesting to you?
 Transcriptase?
 Natural selection?
 Polymers?
 Buckyballs?
 Gibbs free energy?
 DNA replication?